-Due to the environmental factors of the site, the size and scale of the project, and the intensive long-term effort involved with restoring degraded vegetation communities to their ecologically appropriate habitat conditions, the implementation process for this restoration is anticipated to take place over an eight-year timeline from 2025 through 2032.
+Due to the environmental factors of the site, the size and scale of the project, and the intensive effort involved with restoring degraded vegetation communities to their ecologically appropriate habitat conditions, the implementation process for this restoration is anticipated to take place over an eight-year timeline from 2025 through 2032.
 The project will consist of an initial site preparation and active restoration phase early in the project, followed by several years of regular maintenance and monitoring to evaluate progress and implement corrective actions during the establishment period.
 The implementation schedule consists of the following primary activities and tasks to be performed over the duration of the project:

-- Site Protection, Initial Dethatch, Cultural Resources Protection Monitoring, and Temporary Irrigation - Native Revegetation Buffer (Area 4) and Drainages in Area 1 Container Planting, Irrigation, and Maintenance - Weed Management Buffer (Area 5) Weed Maintenance - Pre-Seed Installation Adaptive Weed Management - Native Seed Collection and Installation - Maintenance After Seed Collection - Biological Monitoring and Reporting native habitat conservation.
-Upon completion, the Mesa Restoration project will fulfill the City's remaining obligation to the OCTA and its Environmental Mitigation Program.
+- Site Protection, Initial Dethatch, Cultural Resources Protection Monitoring, and Temporary Irrigation - Native Revegetation Buffer (Area 4) and Drainages in Area 1 Container Planting, Irrigation, and Maintenance - Weed Management Buffer (Area 5) Weed Maintenance - Pre-Seed Installation Adaptive Weed Management - Native Seed Collection and Installation - Maintenance After Seed Collection - Biological Monitoring and Reporting

-Upon completion of the project and prior to signing-off, the City is required to place a conservation easement, deed restriction, or other Wildlife Agencies-approved conservation mechanism over the project site specifying that the area will be retained in perpetuity as open space for the purpose of
+Upon completion of the project and prior to sign-off, the City is required to place a conservation easement, deed restriction, or other Wildlife Agencies-approved conservation mechanism over the project site specifying that the area will be retained in perpetuity as open space for the purpose of native habitat conservation.